gmc-code/PC-Latex1/docs/latex_maths/measuring_angles/measuring_angles.rst

 Measuring angles
 ====================================================

-| Diagrams of acute, obtues and reflex angles are below.
+| Diagrams of acute, obtuse and reflex angles are below.
 | These are LaTeX generated only with the answer sheet first followed by the question sheet in the pdfs.

 ----